 Skip to Content

-ELIGIBILITY: Medical students may apply for the Emory Warner Fellowship after completion of the Medical Pathology courses.
-The 12 month fellowship may take place any time prior to graduation from the College of Medicine.
+ELIGIBILITY: Medical students may apply for the Emory Warner Fellowship after completion of the preclinical curriculum and the first set of core clerkships, and prior to graduation from the Carver College of Medicine.
+Selected Fellows typically start their research year early in July and return to their clerkships 12 months later.
 Students must be in good academic standing in order to be eligible.

 SUPPORT: The Emory Warner Fellowship provides an annual stipend of $28,000.
 During the fellowship year, students are registered with the College of Medicine to maintain health insurance, a cost paid by the fellowship award.
 The Emory Warner Fellowship also provides funds to attend a national scientific meeting directly related to the research project.

 APPLICATION: Medical students interested in the Emory Warner Fellowship should submit the following by email to Dr. Thomas Waldschmidt (email@example.com) :

 The deadline for all application material is February 1.
 Applicants do not need to identify a research mentor prior to application.
 This is accomplished once the Fellow has been selected.
 The personal statement should highlight any prior research experience, state the motivation for performing a year-long research fellowship and indicate how a research fellowship may influence future career goals.
 Please note that personal statements need not be Pathology-centric.
 The goal of the program is to provide a 12 month research fellowship to motivated students regardless of their future specialty.
 All applicants are interviewed by the selection committee.